 Second Grade Curriculum

 The second grade curriculum is organized and based upon current learning theory and research.
 It is consistent with brain research that stresses the importance of patterning and integration in lesson planning and instruction.
-Although language arts, science, and math are viewed as distinct subject areas, correlations are made among these areas, and integration is practiced when appropriate.
-Fundamental to the curriculum is the belief that children learn best when information connects to real life, natural world events and is heavily dependent upon prior experiences.
+Although language arts, science, and math are viewed as distinct subject areas, correlations are made among these areas, and integration is applied when appropriate.
+Fundamental to the curriculum is the belief that children learn best when information connects to real life and natural world events, and is heavily dependent upon prior experiences.

 The second graders are instructed both directly and indirectly in the nine success traits.
-Poetry and other literature, as well as music, are used to illustrate and spark conversations about these traits.
-A song for each success trait is generally introduced and occasionally a song is performed in a school assembly or during other community activities such as Grandparents’ Day.
+Poetry, literature, art, music, and technology are used to illustrate and spark conversations about these traits.
 Classroom assignments are also planned to give the children opportunities for reflecting about these values, and children are encouraged to apply them to their daily lives.

 Read Aloud is a daily activity in second grade.
 Children are guided to recognize story elements and genre structures in a wide variety of books that correlate with the monthly genres including biographies, mysteries, and folklore as well as in books whose subjects relate to science and social studies topics.
 The Read Aloud is used as an opportunity to mentor young readers in the habits, values, and strategies of proficient readers, and to help them experience the benefits of thoughtful, reflective reading.
-Second grade Read Aloud books may include:
+There are Teacher Read Alouds, wherein the teacher reads a book related to the genre or Success Trait, and Student Read Alouds, wherein individual students or groups of students read selected books, plays, poems, or articles.

 Students in the second grade engage in a variety of writing genres, addressing multiple audiences.
 Writing includes book reports, journaling, poetry, letter writing, and personal narratives, but expands further into informative, descriptive, comparative, and persuasive writing.
 Writing assignments require more detailed responses with a focus on sentence structure, grammar, and description.
 When writing fiction, students focus on story elements (character, setting, story problem, story solution) and paragraph construction (topic sentence, three supporting details, and concluding sentence).
 Students spend considerable time on the writing process (e.g., brainstorming, researching, writing a rough draft, editing, and writing a final copy).
 Teachers collect a portfolio of student writing for monitoring student progress throughout the year.